putto11262002/skill-matcher-user-ui/README.md

 - navigate to `docker` folder

 - Build and run the application by running `docker compose up`.
-Use `-d` flag to run in detach model
+Use `-d` flag to run in detach mode.

 - Run the script in `docker/init_s3.sh` to initialise a local s3 bucket.